aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/irsa/index.en.md

 ---
-title : "IAM Roles for Service Accounts(IRSA)" weight : 34
+title : "IAM Roles for service accounts(IRSA)" weight : 34
 ---

-#### Why do we need IRSA in the first place?
+#### What is IRSA and why it is needed?

-Before getting into the details of what is IRSA and how does it work, let us first understand what is the problem statement.
+Before we get into the details of what is IRSA and how does it work, let us first understand what security challenges does it address?

 A common challenge architects face when designing a Kubernetes solution on AWS is how to grant containerized workload permissions to access an AWS service or resource.
 AWS Identity and Access Management (IAM) provides fine-grained access control where you can specify who can access which AWS service or resources, ensuring the principle of least privilege.
 The challenge when your workload is running in Kubernetes, however, is providing an identity to that Kubernetes workload that IAM can use for authentication.